Man from Snowy River Museum

 The late Con Klippel was passionate about music and family tradition.
 Con also loved the Upper Murray, crisp mountain air and socializing with friends through good music, song and dance.

-The Festival Founder, Conrad A. Klippel, in 1963
+Keith Klippel with The Festival Founder, Conrad A. Klippel

 He was a good mate of the late Tom Mitchell and lived in the Nariel Valley all his life.
 Here Con raised 3 children with his wife, Beat.